Phil Mac Giolla Bhain: Plays

 Phil Mac Giolla Bháin is a published playwright.
 His work has been performed in Ireland and Scotland.

 His first play "Flight of the Earls: a play about modern Ireland" was first performed at the Balor Theatre in Donegal in 2005.
 It then toured venues in the west of Ireland in 2007.

 In June 2014 the play was performed by the Sweet For Addicts theatre group in Glasgow.
 This was the start of a collaboration and he has since written two plays specifically for SFA.

 In 2015 "Hame" a play about a Glasgow Irish family living through the events of the Independence Referendum was performed by SFA at the Shed.

 In 2016 Sweet For Addicts performed "Rebellion" to commemorate the centenary of the 1916 Easter Rising.

 In 2019 Sweet For Addicts performed "Rebellion" in the Websters Theatre, Glasgow.

 Personal life

-After training to be a social worker, and working in Glasgow, Mac Giolla Bhain moved to Donegal in 1996.
+After training to be a social worker, and working in Glasgow, Mac Giolla Bhain moved to County Donegal in 1996.

 Mac Giolla Bhain was a member of the Donegal Mountain Rescue Team.
 In 2010, Mac Giolla Bhain, as a sufferer from depression, was part of a campaign by Amnesty International to raise awareness of and oppose discrimination of those with mental health conditions.